maartenba/maartenba.github.io/_posts/2020-08-26-producer-consumer-pipelines-with-system-threading-channels.markdown

 Why yes, there is!
 Using `System.Threading.Channels`, we can create producer/consumer pairs, and we can even chain them together in a pipeline.

-In this post, I will try to explain some concurrency, producer/consumer and `System.Threading.Channels` concepts using a practical example, to refresh our collective memories.
+In this post, I will try to explain concurrency, producer/consumer, and `System.Threading.Channels` concepts using a practical example, to refresh our collective memories.

 ## Example scenario: generating Twitter cards for my blog